 The Distinguished Young Alumni Awards are given to Hanoverians under the age of forty who have demonstrated outstanding professional achievement, civic leadership, or service to Hanover College.
 The Awards are conferred at the spring Alumni Awards Brunch.

-The 2013 Alumni Awards Brunch will be held on Saturday, March 16 in the Campus Center Dining Room.
-For more information about the Awards Brunch:
+The 2014 Alumni Awards Brunch will be held on Saturday, March 15 in the Campus Center Dining Room.

 Download Distinguished Young Alumni Awards Nomination Form (PDF)